steawinfdox-png/skz-nlp-clustering/README.md

 1. 🎶 Emotional Clusters

-* The K-Means model (k=5) produced clusters that were semantically consistent when inspected qualitatively
+* The K-Means model (k=5) produced clusters that were semantically consistent when evaluated qualitatively
 * Groq-hosted LLM cluster names closely matched the lyrical tone and vocabulary of each respective cluster:

   * Unstoppable Inner Strength